MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/common-exclusion-mistakes-microsoft-defender-antivirus.md

 - macOS
 - Linux

->[!IMPORTANT]
+> [!IMPORTANT]
->Adding exclusions for Microsoft Defender Antivirus scans reduces the level of protection for your device.
+> Add exclusions with caution.
+Exclusions for Microsoft Defender Antivirus scans reduce the level of protection for devices.

 You can define an exclusion list for items that you don't want Microsoft Defender Antivirus to scan.
-Such excluded items could contain threats that make your device vulnerable.
+However, excluded items could contain threats that make your device vulnerable.
 This article describes some common mistakes that you should avoid when defining exclusions.

 Before defining your exclusion lists, see [Recommendations for defining exclusions](configure-exclusions-microsoft-defender-antivirus.md#recommendations-for-defining-exclusions).